quinogogo/bikeshare/README.md

 <h1> README </h1>

-This is a repository originally done for a Udacity course.
+This is a repository originally done for a Udacity course: Programming for Data Science with Python

 <h2> What the project does </h2>